davidmartuscello/patent-classification/README.md

 	Then you will see a file params-tuning.job_id containing the best hyper-parameters
 	* Get a best model to predict: change the command in run_best_model with the best hyper-parameters you just got and run:
 	`sbatch run_best_model`

+## Other
+The `Check_json_files` python notebook captures the population counts of the various classes inside the data.
+The `office_actions.csv` file has to be kept in the same folder as the script but the json files need to be present in another folder called `json_files_1` in the parent of the current directory.